mrontio/Innovation-Camp-2025/ictransport/README.md

 3. On the Pi
    1. The `hackathon-venv` that you [initialised after signing off](../pi/initialisation) already contains ictransport.
    2. Use it within your code, such as in [examples/pi_template.py](./example/pi_template.py).

+## Understanding the Algorithm
+We encourage you to understand the algorithm, open issues as well as contributing to the code for the wider benefit!
+The algorithm consists of four main phases as hinted on the diagram on the top of the page.
+The algorithm also deploys a basic synchronisation process that you are free to improve.
+In the algorithm below we use file 1.npy as an example.
+If 1.npy already exists, 2.npy is used and so on.
+However, we encourage you to clear both share directories (i.e., in pi and hpc) after each run to avoid any issues.
+The automatically clears out the both pi_sync_file and hpc_sync_file.

+### Phase Zero: Initialise Connections
+   1. Laptop.init():
+      - [t] Pi SFTP Connection
+      - [t] HPC SFTP Connection

+### Observe a state using Pi

+### Phase One: Read from Pi
+   1. Laptop.listen(pi):
+      - Await 'Pi: 1-sent' in pi_sync_file.
+      - Receive '1.npy' from pi_share_path.
+      - Write 'Laptop: 1-received' to pi_sync_file.
+   2. Pi.send()
+      - Write '1.npy' to pi_share_path.
+      - Write 'Pi: 1-sent' to pi_sync_file.
+      - [t] Await 'Laptop: 1-received' in pi_sync_file.
+      - Return success!

+### Phase Two: Send to HPC
+   1. Laptop.send(hpc):
+      - Write '1.npy' to hpc_share_path.
+      - Write 'Laptop: 1-sent' to hpc_sync_file.
+      - [t] Await 'HPC: 0001-received' in hpc_sync_file.
+      - Return success!
+   2. HPC.listen()
+      - Await 'Laptop: 1-sent' in hpc_sync_file.
+      - Receive '1.npy' from hpc_share_path.
+      - Write 'HPC: 1-received' to hpc_share_path.
+      - Return as np array!

+### Process '1.npy' in HPC

+### Phase Three: Read from HPC
+   1. Laptop.listen(hpc):
+      - Await 'HPC: 1-out-sent' in hpc_sync_file.
+      - Receive '1-out.npy' in hpc_share_path.
+      - Return as np array!
+   2. HPC.send()
+      - Write '1-out.npy' to hpc_share_path.
+      - Write 'HPC: 1-out-sent' to hpc_sync_file.
+      - [t] Await 'Laptop: 1-out-received' in hpc_sync_file.
+      - Return success!

+### Phase Four: Send to Pi
+   1. Laptop.send(pi):
+      - Write '1-out.npy' to pi_share_path,
+      - Write 'Laptop: 1-out-sent' to pi_sync_file.
+      - [t] Await 'Pi: 1-out-received' in pi_sync_file.
+      - Return success!
+   2. Pi.listen()
+      - Await 'Laptop: 1-out-sent' in pi_sync_file.
+      - Receive '1-out.npy' in pi_share_path.
+      - Write 'Pi: 1-out-received' to pi_sync_file.
+      - Return as np array!

+### Print the returned np array from HPC or further process it

+### Laptop.close_connection() for Pi and HPC SFTP Connections when done

+### Failure Modes
+   - [t] = needs some sort of timeout for retry